 The TCJA also includes a new 20% deduction on business income from so called pass-through entities.
 According to Matthew T. Eyet, Esq.
 JD, LLM, “most small business owners, independent contractors, and real estate investors will be able to take advantage of the new deduction.”

 Some of these tax changes are only good through 2025, and some expire even sooner.
 Get the details you need for your unique situation this tax season by speaking with a tax attorney.
 If you are wondering how these changes will affect you personally, reach out to the experienced tax lawyers at Sandelands Eyet LLP.
+Matthew T. Eyet has been selected for the 2019 Super Lawyers Rising Stars List.
 Contact us for a consultation or call (908) 470-1200.